 Public bathrooms in Italy are a little different than bathrooms in America.
 Take for example the public bathrooms in transit stations.
 When I lived in New York City you couldn’t pay me enough to use a subway or train station bathroom.
 In Torino, Italy Porta Nuova train station bathrooms are some of the cleanest public bathrooms in town.
 There’s a reason for it.

 When sprinting for a public loo, be prepared to hand a bathroom attendant or machine blocking the door 1€.
-Public bathrooms in Italy are not free.
-So pocket that change after lunch.
-It’s ok, Gratuity is included and additional tipping is not expected in Italy.
+Public bathrooms in Italy are not always free to use.
+Now you understand why I recommend pocketing those coins!

 Yes, you can always find a bathroom in an Italian coffee shop, but those bathrooms are for customers only.
 Especially in Italy.
 1€ buys you a welcoming wave in answer to “dov’è il bagno?”
 Just act casual and always order and drink your coffee first.
 Don’t worry, it won’t take long.
 Italians drink their coffee like a shot of tequila standing at the bar.

 Side note, the further outside of large cities, the more of these you will find.
 So prepare yourself.
 Don’t wait till you’re about to burst in the Italian countryside.
 It’s beautiful, but often rustic.
 Only in Italy they call it authentic.